CastellanoED/domesticationDFE/README.md

     sh 2_run_slim_sims_array.sh
 ```

 This is where we actually simulate the 24 scenarios (100 replicates for each), all simulation results are stored in domesticationDFE/results/Simulations directory.
 This is a VERY COMPUTATIONALLY INTENSIVE STEP.
-Just a quick note to let you know that at ZENODO (), we've made it super easy for you to avoid running all the simulations.
+The compressed folder containing all the simulation outputs is available on request, it's over 10Gb in size.

 ```